hmc-cs111-fall2016/regular-expressions/reflection.md

 ```
 ("42" || "6")*
 ```
-to
+to say I want 0 or more copies of what is inside the parentheses.
+However, I would like to mention that this change is probably not possible in Scala.
+It would probably be fairly difficult or impossible) to get Scala to recognize the `*` operator in the code above.

-I would like to mention that this change is probably not possible in Scala.
+The second thing